 Keller Mountain lies on the eastern margin of the central portion of the mighty Gore Range.
-Such geography provides Keller Mountain with unparralled scenery.
+Such geography provides Keller Mountain with unparalleled scenery.
 The views of the surrounding Gores is indeed breathtaking.
-Keller seperates the Rock Creek drainage and the Boulder Creek drainage, two bastions of pristine wilderness.
-Keller, despite the access provided by a popular trail, feels completly wild.
+Keller separates the Rock Creek drainage and the Boulder Creek drainage, two bastions of pristine wilderness.
+Keller, despite the access provided by a popular trail, feels completely wild.

 Keller Mountain's countenance is polymorphous.
 Viewed from the south it is a rolling ridgeline.
-Viewed from the west it is the highpoint of a easylooking ridge.
+Viewed from the west it is the highpoint of a easy-looking ridge.
 Yet viewed from the north it produces a fearsome sight with a rugged north face.
 Keller is large and complex.
-In spite of its mellow appearence from many vantages it is a well guarded mountain requiring either a long bushwack, or a testy scramble to attain its summit.
+In spite of its mellow appearance from many vantages it is a well-guarded mountain requiring either a long bushwack, or a testy scramble to attain its summit.

 The main routes on Keller are either the Class 2+ Southwest Face or the challenging 3rd class East Ridge.
 The East Ridge is joyous in a windy-treacherous sort of way.
 Route finding is fun and the terrain almost always presents alternatives.
 The ridge crest is semi-solid but the traverse below the ridgeline is remarkably loose.
 Gerry Roach designates Keller Mountain as a classic summit; indeed the pleasantries of this ridge are likely the reason.
 If you like the Gores you will enjoy Keller.